rvanlaar/djangorecipe/README.rst

   production setup from your development setup.
 It defaults to `development`.

+test
+  If you want a script in the bin folder to run all the tests for a specific set of apps this is the option you would use.
+Set this to the list of app labels which you want to be tested.
+Normally, it is recommended that you use this option and set it to your project's name.

+The options below are for older projects or special cases mostly:

 dotted-settings-path
   Use this option to specify a custom settings path to be used.
 By default, the ``project`` and ``settings`` option values are concatenated, so for